 What haunted me the most of this book is first, I love the way the book is written.
 It’s written in the first person (perspective) of the three characters.
 For me, a book written in the first person narrative is the best way to relate to the character’s state of mind, and some of my favorite books are structurally written that way.
-I also love the fact that they’re are different characters narrating their story in this book, which mean that it’s not just a one-side story.
+I also love the fact that there are different characters narrating their story in this book, which means that it’s not just a one-sided story.
 Tip, you should listen to this in audible.com.
 It’s a very good experience.

 Second, I love the story itself.
 It’s unique, it’s thrilling and it talks about real life.
-There’s themes of jealous, self-control, self-doubt, trust and the fact that “people are not really who they seem” or that “looks can be deceiving”.
+There are themes of jealous, self-control, self-doubt, trust and the fact that “people are not really who they seem” or that “looks can be deceiving”.